leonmartin/c-sharp-course/Milestone01/instructions.md

 Remember that you can always compare your results with the solutions provided in the milestone's solution folder.
 You can even use the solutions for one task as the starting point for the next one (which is generally recommended if you are a beginner and have no instructor guiding you through this course).

-## Task 01.1: A Use Case Diagram
+## Task 01-1: A Use Case Diagram

 Your first task is to think about the concrete use cases that a banking application should provide.
 In the course of this course (😉), we will try to implement an application serving these use cases.
 Of course, you can scale this thing up as big as you want but we would recommend to limit yourself to three to five basic use cases.

 When you are ready, prepare a [UML Use Case Diagram](https://en.wikipedia.org/wiki/Use_case_diagram) visualizing your use cases.
 To keep it simple, assume that there is only one actor, i.e. the user of the application.

-## Task 01.2: Activity Diagrams
+## Task 01-2: Activity Diagrams

 Now that our use cases are set, we have to think about how we can translate these use cases into software.
 More concretely, we have to think about the steps required to serve the individual use cases.
 For this purpose, we will leverage [UML Activity Diagrams](https://en.wikipedia.org/wiki/Activity_diagram).
+Add steps whenever data is retrieved, the user enters data, data is displayed, and so on.

-Select three of your use cases and prepare an activity diagram for each of them.
-Three of these diagrams should suffice for now to get a feeling for the application.
-If you need more for the remaining use cases later on, you can always sketch one.
+Select three of your use cases and prepare an activity diagram for them.
+You can draw a single diagram or try to combine them into one.
+Preparing a diagram/diagrams for three of your use case should suffice for now.
+If you need more details for the remaining use cases later on, you can always come back revise your diagram(s).

-## Task 01.3: A Class Diagram
+## Task 01-3: A Class Diagram

-Have a look at your activity diagrams.
-Can you find similar steps in both diagrams?
+Have a look at your activity diagram(s).
+Can you find similar steps in the workflow of different use cases?
 That's great because it means we can create a software component that performs this step and reuse it in the implementation of both of them!

 Think about your C# application as a factory where machines perform certain tasks to create a certain thing.
 When you build a factory, you have to order the correct machines.